matrix-org/thirdroom/docs/websg/api/classes/WebSG.World.md

 ▸ **findColliderByName**(`name`): `undefined` \| [`Collider`](WebSG.Collider.md)

-Finds a Collider by its name.
+Finds a [Collider ](WebSG.Collider.md) by its name.
+Returns undefined if not found.

 #### Parameters